Coralite CLI

 3. Using with a configuration file:

-When a coralite.config.js file exists in your project root, the CLI will automatically load plugins from it:
+When a coralite.config.js file exists in your project root, the CLI will automatically load it:

 coralite -c src/components -p src/pages -o dist